-Opportunities for holidaying with a family member with a chronic condition or a disability are increasing year-on-year and there are charities and organisations now focused on helping you find a break that is just right for you.
+Opportunities for holidaying with a family member with a chronic condition or a disability are increasing year-on-year.
+There are a number of charities and organisations now focused on helping you find a break that is just right for you.

-Matching Houses is an alternative way to take a break and see another part of the country (or even the world).
+- Matching Houses is an alternative way to take a break and see another part of the country (or even the world).
 It is a holiday house exchange where disabled people swap houses with others who have the same access needs.
 It has recently been extended to include families who have a disabled child.
-It costs £36 a year to register, but there is a half price offer for the first year.
+The cost is £36 a year to register, but there is a half-price offer for the first year.